-4.2.1 Academia and research institutions
+4.2.1 Recommendations to academia and research institutions

 - a.
-Building knowledge and skills: Partner with the government to develop and deliver training programs in data governance for journalists, civil society, law enforcement agencies, media, civil servants, business community and other relevant stakeholders.
+Building knowledge and skills: Partner with the government to develop and deliver training programmes in data governance for journalists, civil society, law enforcement agencies, media, civil servants, the business community and other relevant stakeholders.
 Although this is a recommendation to all stakeholders, academia could take the lead in promoting these efforts. - b.
-Data access: Develop national, and regional data portals and repositories that speak to needed data flows for different stakeholders.
+Data access: Develop national and regional data portals and repositories that speak to needed data flows for different stakeholders.
 Academic and research institutions should make more research datasets open to encourage more researchers and media practitioners to use them for research, learning and fact-based reporting. - f.
-Develop a comprehensive data governance ontology to provide a common language for data-related discussions and facilitate seamless partnerships, collaborations, and innovations among diverse stakeholders.
+Develop a comprehensive data governance ontology to provide a common language for data-related discussions and facilitate seamless partnerships, collaborations and innovations among diverse stakeholders.
 Academic and research institutions should collaborate with information regulators in this activity and create a glossary of key terms and concepts relating to data governance tailored for the African context. - g.
 Continuously produce relevant, innovative and practical research on the different aspects related to data governance that will inform continuous improvement of the data ecosystem on a national and continental level.
 These could include academic articles, field research, monitoring and reporting on the implementation, impact and effectiveness of the AUDPF at national and regional level. - h.
-Promote the use of open data in research: Open access publishing and making research data available, and while also applying the necessary protections of people's personal data and complying with research ethics, can strengthen collaborative research across the continent. - i.
-Provide academic expertise, through submissions and hearings for example, in multi stakeholder consultations during national data strategy development. - j.
-Develop data governance curricula at undergraduate and postgraduate levels and at the level of continuous professional development (CPD). - k.
-Create a data governance toolkit based on the AU DPF for online dissemination with specific emphasis on media practitioners on data governance terminologies and policies and key considerations.
+Promote the use of open data in research: Open access publishing and making research data available, while also applying the necessary protections of people's personal data and complying with research ethics, can strengthen collaborative research across the continent. - i.
+Provide academic expertise, through submissions and hearings, for example, in multistakeholder consultations during national data strategy development. - j.
+Develop data governance curricula at undergraduate and postgraduate levels and at the level of continuous professional development (CPD).